nikhil-nakhate/non-invasive-blood-glucose-monitor/README.md

 # Non-Invasive Blood Glucose Monitor
-Non invasive blood glucose monitor to find the blood glucose levels in humans
+Non invasive blood glucose monitor to obtain blood glucose levels

 For the Psoc Code check the src directory in the repo.